How to Build a Mobile App For Retail Business?

 № 9.
 It can be addictive

 Retailtainment.
 If you think that it’s a misspell or mistake, it’s not.
-This word was obtained, as you might have guessed, by combining “retail” and “entertainment” and it refers to one of the biggest trends in retail mobile app development in 2017.
+This word was obtained, as you might have guessed, by combining “retail” and “entertainment” and it refers to one of the biggest trends in retail mobile app development.

 The main idea behind this concept is to make a user in-app experience not only useful, but also fun and engaging.
 So, actually, whether you like it or not - entertainment is going to play an almost as important role as functionality.